jywu20/Notes/Computer Science/HPC/overview.md

 (known as *control flow*).

 Von Neumann architecture is a theoretical concept.
-It can be clearly seen that the memory unit is just the RAM in an actual computer, and the control unit and the ALU are implemented as the CPU.
+It can be clearly seen that the memory unit is just the random access memory (RAM; not to be confused with another RAM i.e. random access machine, which has access to a random access memory) in an actual computer, and the control unit and the ALU are implemented as the CPU.
 To make an actual, practical computer, the architecture needs some extension.